Salah856/AWS_WhitePapers_Summary/Wordpress_Best_Practices.md

 - There may be occasions when you outgrow it, for example:

     - The virtual machine that your WordPress website is deployed on is a single point of failure.
-    - A problemwith this instance causes a loss of service for your website.
+    - A problem with this instance causes a loss of service for your website.

     - Scaling resources to improve performance can only be achieved by “vertical scaling;”
-    - That is, byincreasing the size of the virtual machine running your WordPress website.
+    - That is, by increasing the size of the virtual machine running your WordPress website.